Ruud14/Page-Manipulator/README.md

 # Page Manipulator.

-# (UPDATE MAY 26TH: The Extension is currently hidden from the chrome store because of a claim.
-I have rolled out an update which fixes this, but it is currently waiting to be approved 🙏.
-Let's hope we're up and running again soon.)

 WARNING: This extension works on most sites, but there are some exceptions!
 If you'd like to see any specific improvements or found any bugs, let me know [here](https://github.com/Ruud14/Page-Manipulator/issues).